Chief Executive Officer

 In his business career, John worked in marketing roles for Unilever, before moving to Guinness.
 He subsequently spent more than 17 years with American Express, becoming Country Manager for the UK and then Executive Vice President and Chairman of the Europe, Middle East & Africa Executive.

 John has had two part-time roles for Government: firstly, Chairman of the Pensions, Disability and Carers Service and secondly Chairman of National Savings & Investments.

-After working in the both the Home Office and the Scottish Office for 20 years, Stewart Gilfillan joined the new Scottish Parliament at its inception in 1999, first as a Director then as Assistant Chief Executive.
-As well as knowledge of the political and administrative landscape in Scotland, Stewart has extensive experience of public sector finance, human resources, strategic planning, risk management, organisational performance and change management.
+After working in the both the Home Office and the Scottish Office for 20 years, Alan Gilfillan joined the new Scottish Parliament at its inception in 1999, first as a Director then as Assistant Chief Executive.
+As well as knowledge of the political and administrative landscape in Scotland, Alan has extensive experience of public sector finance, human resources, strategic planning, risk management, organisational performance and change management.

-Now retired, Stewart is a volunteer driver for Re-engage in Edinburgh.
+Now retired, Alan is a volunteer driver for Re-engage in Edinburgh.
 He was motivated to join following the death of his mother who, despite being fiercely independent and having a good deal of support from nearby relatives, found weekends difficult and looked forward to the companionship of being taken out for a drive or lunch on a Sunday.

-Stewart hopes to be able to bring his experience of government and parliament to help Re-engage develop and expand its unique role in alleviating isolation among older people.
+Alan hopes to be able to bring his experience of government and parliament to help Re-engage develop and expand its unique role in alleviating isolation among older people.